What is a retrospective?

 Some projects can take months, if not years, before we will be able to see their final form.
 In such cases, the work should be broken down into milestones, which we can achieve more quickly and efficiently.
 And even while working only on a particular project milestone, we still will be able to spot its positive and negative aspects.

 One of the most essential principles of Agile is continuous improvement.
 This also translates to hosting retrospectives where we constantly strive to make better decisions in the future, work more effectively, or learn from our own mistakes.
-Unfortunately, not all retros are perfect, and teams often struggle with getting this kind of event just right.
+Unfortunately, not all retros are perfect, and remote teams often struggle with getting this kind of event just right.

 The most common challenges that remote teams face when running retrospective sessions are: